Yvand/azd-functions-azure-vms-management/README.md

 ```

 > [!WARNING]
-> Deleting resources using the command `azd down` does NOT delete the custom role definition, it must be deleted manually by runnint those commands:
+> Deleting resources using the command `azd down` does NOT delete the custom role definition, it must be deleted manually as [explained here](#cleanup-the-resources-in-azure)
-> `az role assignment delete --role --name "customRoleDef-XXXX" --scope /subscriptions/00000000-0000-0000-0000-000000000000`
-> `az role definition delete --name "customRoleDef-XXXX"`
-> You can find the custom role definition's name in the output of the azd environment

 ## Call the functions